Saran-nns/sorn/docs/source/contribution.rst

 and the changes can be discussed there.

-If you find a bug in the or errors in the documentation, please open a new issue in the Github repository and report the bug or the error.
+If you find a bug in the code or errors in the documentation, please open a new issue in the Github repository and report the bug or the error.
 Please provide sufficient information for the bug to be reproduced.